Updated: 10th of December, 2019

 Know that if you go for a pressurized pond filter you should buy the pump separately.

-Sterilizing green and smelly turtle-inhabited water in an aquarium
+Sterilizing green and smelly aquarium water

 If the tank where your turtles live already has the “green soup” type of water and smells like an unflushed potty then the problem is not in your filter.